zeke/audiobook-revamper/README.md

 ## Extra credit

-- Try running the language model locally using Ollama's Python or JavaScript client libraries.
+- Try running the language model locally using Ollama's [Python](https://github.com/ollama/ollama-python) or [JavaScript](https://github.com/ollama/ollama-js) client libraries.
+- Try replacing Eleven Labs with a [Replicate-hosted text-to-speech model](https://replicate.com/explore?query=tts).
 - Play around with the summary prompts.
 How do you get the best "compression" while still maintaining the essence of the original text?
 - Bring your own audio file as voice training data.
 Eleven Labs supports training on the fly without pre-creating a voice.
 - Build an app that finds and extracts utterances in audio that are followed by laughter.